Flamendrin/idml-translator/README.md

 the approximate price based on the chosen model.
 This uses the ``/estimate`` endpoint and ``translator/token_estimator.py`` helper.

+## Async mode and large jobs

+Translations run in a background thread on the server.
+You can therefore lock your computer or close the browser tab and the process will keep running as long as the Flask application stays online.

+Setting the environment variable ``USE_ASYNC_TRANSLATE=1`` switches the background worker to the asynchronous ``async_batch_translate`` implementation which issues OpenAI requests concurrently.
+For large documents you can also adjust ``MAX_BATCH_TOKENS`` (default ``800``) to control how many tokens are sent in each API call.
+Higher values reduce the number of requests but must remain within the selected model's context limit.

 ## Tests

 Install test dependencies and run the suite with: